 (D) The inmate shall be notified no less than forty-eight hours in advance of the protective control hearing, unless such notice has been waived.
 At the hearing the inmate shall be permitted to state his position concerning the proposed placement.
 The committee shall evaluate the inmate's need for protection from another inmate(s) based upon the inmate's statement, and all other relevant documentation and information available to it.
-The committee can recommend to the warden:
+The committee can recommend to the managing officer:

 (1) Protective control placement,

 (4) Any other appropriate placement or administrative action.

 (E) Both panel members must concur in the recommendation.
 In the event there are conflicting recommendations, the tie shall be broken by a staff member designated by the managing officer, who shall cast the deciding third vote.
 The managing officer's designee shall vote only after reviewing the complete statement from the inmate and other available documentation to include, but not limited to, the investigation report.

 (F) The committee shall promptly communicate its recommendation to the inmate and advise the inmate of his right to file objections to the committee's recommendation to the managing officer. the committee shall forward its written recommendation to the managing officer, including their reasons for such a decision.

 (G) The managing officer shall consider the committee's recommendation and any other relevant information available.
 The managing officer's decision shall be communicated in writing to the inmate.
 If the managing officer has decided to recommend protective control placement and the inmate objects, the inmate may file objections to the bureau of classification.